What is an oral and maxillofacial surgeon (OMS)?

 What is an Endodontist?

-The endodontist examines, diagnoses and treats diseases and destructive processes, including injuries and abnormalities of dental pulps and periapical tissues of the teeth.
+examines, diagnoses and treats diseases and destructive processes, including injuries and abnormalities of dental pulps and periapical tissues of the teeth.

 Endodontists examine patients and interpret radiographs and pulp tests to determine pulp vitality and periapical tissue condition.
 They evaluate their findings and prescribe a method of treatment to prevent loss of teeth.